I hate the elliptical. Literally hate it. The StairMaster is better than the stinking elliptical.

-There is obviously a time and place for traditional cardio and it is important to your workout.
-However, when I am training girls that are looking to lose weight, I don’t make them do crazy out of control workouts.
+There is obviously a time and place for traditional cardio and it is important to your workout routine.
+However, when I am training mamas that are looking to lose their postpartum weight, I don’t make them do crazy out of control workouts.
 The workouts are concise, and they involve moving weight around, all while getting your heart rate up.

 If you don’t believe me, how about a couple of stories from 2 of my real life clients?

 There’s a client that I work with that had a lot of weight she wanted to lose.
 Her name is Darra and she never went on a crazy diet and we incorporated weights into her training right away.Her results were pretty much immediate.
 She started losing weight quickly and she immediately saw a difference in her body as well as her energy and how her clothing fit.
 In 9 months, she’s been able to lose 30 pounds, 9 inches, and went from a size xxl shirt to a size medium, and gained confidence she never knew she had.

 Client #2 Ida –

 Ida came to me having had a bad experience with a personal trainer before and was a bit nervous about diving in, but she knew she wanted results.

 She’d started the process but knew she wanted guidance and accountability and a customized program.

 So here we went.
 Over the past few months, she has showed up, she’s put in the work, but above all, she’s had a great attitude along the way.

 “When I started my weight loss journey, I was determined to succeed, but life and bad experiences with personal trainers chipped away at that excitement to succeed until I met Amber.
 With her guidance, positive attitude, and drive, I have pushed myself out of that funk, and now I can proudly say I can fit into a shirt that is a small!”Ida